yedaysal/simple-web-project/README.md

 > **Note**
 > The underlying system should meet the hardware requirements to run above software.

+> **Note**
+> To prevent possible errors that may occur related to `docker` command permissions, add the user account which will be used to build and deploy the application to **docker** group by executing `sudo usermod -aG docker <username>` command, then log off and log in to the system.

 ## Instructions

 This section provides the instructions on how to build and deploy the application.